 Jim O’Horo Columbia Gorge Explorer

-Coming this May 25 – 28 is the 18th annual Jim ‘O’Horo Memorial Columbia Gorge Explorer loaded tour bike ride.
-This 4 day scenic touring classic starts in Vancouver and takes two days to ride east along Columbia River, crosses the Columbia on Rt 97 at Biggs Junction and takes two more days to return to Vancouver along the Oregon side of the Columbia.
-For many years, Jim O’Horo, a member of both the Vancouver Bike Club and The Portland Wheelmen Touring Club, and an activist in the cycling community (think Alice B. Toeclips award), organized and led this ride.
-Jim passed away a few years ago and the ride was renamed in his honor.
+This four-day scenic touring classic starts in Vancouver and takes two days to ride east along the Columbia River, crosses the Columbia at Biggs Junction, and takes two more days to return to Vancouver along the Oregon side.
+For many years, Jim O’Horo, a member of both the Vancouver Bicycle Club and the Portland Bicycling Club, and an activist in the cycling community (think Alice B. Toeclips award), organized and led this ride.
+Jim passed away in 2014, and the ride was renamed in his honor.

-Coming this May 25-18 is the 18th annual Jim O’Horo Memorial Columbia Gorge Explorer loaded tour bike ride.
-This is a moderately paced, 4-day, self-supported bike camping tour of the spectacular Columbia River Gorge National Scenic Area, covering 51-65 miles per day, through breathtaking but sometimes challenging terrain.
-The tour leaves Vancouver, WA on Friday May 25, traveling east in Washington, descending past the Stonehenge WWI Memorial, crossing the Columbia River at Hwy 97, and returning to Vancouver on Monday May 28, by riding west in Oregon.
+This is a moderately paced, 4-day, self-supported (i.e., loaded) bike camping tour of the spectacular Columbia River Gorge National Scenic Area, covering 51-65 miles per day, through breathtaking but sometimes challenging terrain.
+The 2024 tour leaves Vancouver, WA on Friday May 24, traveling east in Washington, descending past the Stonehenge WWI Memorial, crossing the Columbia River at Hwy 97, and returning to Vancouver on Monday, May 27 by riding west in Oregon.
 The tour allows plenty of time for sightseeing at the many cultural, historical, and scenic points of interest.
 We will take side roads where possible in order to avoid congestion.
 Parts of Washington Highway 14 are busy and narrow, but unavoidable.

 If you want to try bicycle camping, here’s an inexpensive opportunity to experience some of the best scenery in North America.
-This tour has run for 18 years to rave reviews.
-Although this is a good match for both first-time and experienced “tourers”, riders need to be physically prepared for the daily mileage and sustained hill climbing (mileages shown below are close, but individual bike computers may vary slightly).
+This tour has run for more than 20 years to rave reviews.
+Although this is a good match for both first-time and experienced “tourers,” riders need to be physically prepared for the daily mileage and sustained hill climbing (mileages shown below are close, but individual bike computers may vary slightly).
 Side trips and shortcuts may also affect the total mileage.

 Day 1.
 (51 miles) Vancouver to Home Valley Park.
 Starting at Larson’s Bakery, we’ll head out via local roads through Camas and Washougal, along forested Washougal River Road, drop down to Hwy 14, then pass Beacon Rock, Columbia River Gorge Interpretive Center, Bonneville Dam, and the town of Stevenson, taking in the views of scenic Gorge peaks before camping at a small county park just past the turnoff to Carson.
 Supplies and restaurants are available in Stevenson.
 Ride Leaders will be available at 7:00 a.m. for check-in.
 All riders should leave the start by 8:00 a.m.

 Things to Know

 NO SAG is provided for this tour.
-The tour is self-supported; you must be able to ride the indicated distances with your gear, and be able to do basic repairs yourself including fixing a flat and replacing a dropped chain.
+The tour is self-supported.
+You must be able to ride the indicated distances with your gear and be able to do basic repairs yourself including fixing a flat and replacing a dropped chain.
 A few basic tools should be part of your gear.
 You need your own emergency contact and backup plan in case of severe mechanical failure or injury.
 Make sure you and your bike are in proper condition for the ride.
 Not to worry, however, if you are not an ace bike mechanic.
 There will be quite a few riders who are, and they can at least jury rig something to get you to the next bike shop.
 In fact, this is a terrific opportunity to learn from more experienced touring cyclists, including some who have ridden cross country.
-Several riders with mechanical skills will be on the tour, and may be able to help if you get into difficulty.
 Riders may choose to find a partner or two to share gear and lighten each other’s load.

-Starting in the spring, registered riders will receive email newsletters containing suggested gear lists and other information including the cue sheet and detailed itinerary.
+Starting in the spring, registered riders will receive emails containing suggested gear lists and other information such as cue sheets and a detailed itinerary.
 There’s so much to see and do on this route you can’t possibly do it all, so we’ll supply a laundry list of possibilities including many historic sites, side trips to parks, hot springs, and several museums.

-The ride leaves Friday, May 28, 2017 between 8:00am and 9:00am in small group staggered starts, from Larson’s Bakery, 13411 SE Mill Plain Blvd., Vancouver, Washington.
+The ride leaves Friday, May 24, 2024, between 7:00 am and 8:00 am, in small group staggered starts, from Larson’s Bakery, 13411 SE Mill Plain Blvd., Vancouver, Washington.
 Riders must sign in at the start.
 If you can’t make the early start (or just don’t feel like getting out of bed so early), the start will be open until 8:00 a.m.
 Just be prepared to encounter heavier traffic on Washougal River Road and parts of Highway.